 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-When you need maximum distance between you and an angry wasp nest, Raid Wasp & Hornet Killer delivers a powerful jet stream that reaches up to 4 metres — double the range of most foam products.
-This extra distance provides a critical safety margin, especially for nests that are slightly elevated or in locations where you cannot easily retreat.
-The jet spray fires a concentrated stream directly into the nest entrance, delivering a lethal dose of insecticide deep inside the nest structure.
+When you need maximum distance between you and the nest, the Zero In Ultra Power delivers a 4-metre spray range — double the safe distance of standard 2-metre foam cans.
+This extra reach provides a critical safety margin, especially for nests that are slightly elevated or in locations where you cannot easily retreat.
+The professional-strength 600ml trigger aerosol is noticeably larger than standard cans, providing enough product to treat 4-7 nests per can.

 Pros: